 - What specific activities will you carry out and in what sequence? - Who will plan, execute, and manage your project? - What time, financial, personnel, and other resources will you need to carry out the activities? - How have the perspectives and contributions of the target group(s) been incorporated into the Project Work Plan and how will ongoing external input, validation, and consensus building be accommodated in the project?
-Have you included evaluation or an iterative design, where appropriate? - How will you track your progress toward achieving your intended results? - How and with whom will you disseminate your project findings, coursework, or training content?
+Have you included evaluation or an iterative design, where appropriate? - How will you track your progress toward achieving your intended results? - How and with whom will you disseminate your project findings?

-Additional questions for Applied Research and Early Career Research Development proposals only.
+Additional questions for Applied Research proposals only.
 See Guidance for Research Applications for further details.